Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 • Online payment method settings

-• Applicable tax settings (for ex., VAT rates).
+• Applicable tax settings (for example, VAT rates)

 • Notification settings (in case of payment confirmation, overdue payments, etc.)